thegooddocsproject/templates/code-of-conduct/guide-code-of-conduct.md

 - Help you define and clearly communicate your organization's mission, values, and guiding principles.
 - Encourage members of your community to behave ethically and inclusively.
 - Make your community a better place to collaborate and work.
-- Demonstrate to prospective community members that your community is one that is welcoming and safe to join.
+- Demonstrate to prospective community members that your community is one that is warm, welcoming, and safe to join.

 But it's not enough to merely have a Code of Conduct.
 You should also have a clear plan for how your team will respond if a Code of Conduct incident occurs.
 Your response plan should include important details, such as:

 - How incidents are reported and documented.
-- Who will recieve and handle Code of Conduct incidents.
+- Who will receive and handle Code of Conduct incidents.
 - How incidents are investigated and resolved.
 - How you will handle appeals or potential conflicts of interest.